 Fear!
 We need to attenuate fear.
 And anxiety, stress, fatigue, panic, anger, jealousy, sadness, lack of confidence and our ability to tumble into imposter syndrome.
 Only when we attenuate the negative elements of these emotions and reactions will we have enough energy to be able to effectively manipulate the possibilities of the environment around us to our benefit.
 Of course, not all fear is bad.
 Not all anxiety is bad.
 Not all anger and jealousy is bad.
 But it does become bad for us if it is overwhelmingly caused by our working conditions and by those who we interact with on a daily basis, who are in the same stage of depleted energy as ourselves.

 It is not just the working environment we need to optimise.
 It is ourselves and our own health and wellness.
 It is these conditions that support us, nurture us and enable us to embrace our own humanness, that we need to optimise.
 It is the kindness we seek and want to give to others that we need to optimise.
 Only then will we have amplified our energy levels to be able to have effective energy exchanges with others and with the environment around us.
-We are a major part of our work ecosystems.
-The same principles I would apply to any other elements of the work are what I would apply to us.
-For me, those insights came from both systems thinking in general and very largely cybernetics and the work of people like Stafford Beer and Ross Ashby.
+We are a major part of our work situations.
+The same principles I would apply to any other elements of the work are what I would apply to people.
+For me, those insights came from systems thinking in general and very largely cybernetics and the work of people like Stafford Beer and Ross Ashby.
 They existed in a different time and in a different context, but the same principles apply and are useful to us now in our systems change work.

 The ‘Creating the Conditions for Change’ approach is covered by UK Copyright.
 Please act with integrity and reference appropriately when quoting from this website